contemplata/contemplata/README.md

 The list of the annotators having access to the file can be found in the *Annotators* section of the corresponding subpage.
 Each annotator can either read or read-and-write the file.
 To change the annotator's modification rights, click on the corresponding link in the *Can modify?* column.
+You can also add new annotators for the file using the form below, or remove the annotator from the file using the *remove* link.

 ##### Download JSON